 And thirdly, I want to look elegant.
 I'm 44. a wife, and a mother who believes strongly in the ordained beauty of women.
-Its our gift and handles correctly it's our glory.
+Its our gift and stewarded correctly, it's our glory.

 So my personal style statement is simply that -

 "I exude a style which is warm, creative and elegant"

 This internal style compass ensure's that I wear trends when it suits ME, I buy sale items when I know it will bring longevity to my wardrobe not just an instant thrill fix.
 It keeps me reproducing stylish outfits that represent me and my brand time and time again.